nice-game-hints/zniw-adventure/Fungilla/AfterCloak/tunnel.md

 ---
 title: Where to find the tunnel
-keywords: zniw adventure, how to reach fungilla, zniw mushroom cave, games with mushrooms
+keywords: zniw adventure, how to reach fungilla, zniw mushroom cave, games with mushrooms, zniw tunnel
 order: 140
 ---